Spies of the Air: Cast

+Official Secret

+The movie is based on a play by Jeffrey Dell, Official Secret, which premiered in 1938.

 Production

 Filming took place at Nettlefold Studios, Walton-on-Thames, Surrey, England, UK.
 The Air Ministry was interested in the production and allowed the latest Royal Air Force aircraft to be filmed from a commercial aircraft.
 A Percival Vega Gull (G-AEYC) and Miles M.14A Magister I/Hawk Trainer III (L6908) were featured in the film, as well as a brief glimpse of a de Havilland Dragon Rapide.

+Release

 Made in 1939 and released in March 1939 in the United Kingdom, by the time Spies of the Air was in widespread release, war had already been declared.
 For its US release in a much abridged form, the film was originally going to be re-titled as The Fifth Column, but Ernest Hemingway sued the production company, as he felt that the new title infringed on his The Fifth Column and the First Forty-Nine Stories anthology released the previous year.
 Hemingway won the suit, and the film reverted to its original title, although it also appeared as Spies in the Air.